daveschumaker/bootstrap-node-project/README.md

 # 🚧 Bootstrap-Node-Project 🚧

 **The problem:** Any time I wanted to create a new Node.js project, I found myself having to dig through old projects to copy over a bunch of configuration files, like `.prettierrc` and `.eslintrc` and repeatedly installing the same `eslint` plugins from `npm`.
 It took a bit of time and effort to get my initial project up and running, since I wanted everything to be *just right*.
+Often, by the time I had the project scaffolding setup, I had lost whatever motivation I had to start working on some new side project.
 Surely, there must be an easier way.

 There is!

-**The solution (for me):** This is a project I created to quickly setup a new dev environment for Node.js projects using configuration settings that I frequently use in my various projects.
-This script greatly simplifies the process of getting a basic template up and running.
+**The solution (for my purposes, at least):** This is a project I created to quickly setup a new dev environment for Node.js projects using configuration settings that I've frequently used in my previous work.
+This script greatly simplifies the process of getting a basic project template up and running, with optional support for tests, TypeScript and setting up an API using Express.
 This also provided a good reason to experiment with creating command line applications in Node.js.

-On my M1 Macbook Air, I can get a new project up and running in **~20 seconds**. 🙌
+On my M1 Macbook Air, I can get a new project up and running in **~30 seconds**. 🙌

 ![Screenshot of Bootstrap-Node in action](bootstrap-node-demo.gif)